Entanglement dynamics in $\kappa$-deformed spacetime

 \subsubsection{Two uniformly moving atoms initially prepared in entangled states $|A\rangle$ and $|S\rangle$}

-Now we investigate the effects of velocity on the entanglement dynamics for two uniformly moving atoms initially prepared in two kinds of maximally entangled states, i.e., $|A\rangle$ and $|S\rangle$, as shown in Fig.~\ref{f1}.
-We find that as the two-atom system evolves, their concurrence decreases monotonously and finally decays to zero in the infinite time limit both for the $\kappa$-deformed spacetime case and Minkowski spacetime case.
-However, we want to note that although the spacetime deformation parameter $\kappa$ is relatively large, the atomic concurrence curve in $\kappa$-deformed spacetime with a LDP still does not overlap with that for the Minkowski spacetime case, which is totally different compared with those shown in Fig.~\ref{R1-2} for two static atoms.
+Now, we investigate the effects of velocity on the entanglement dynamics of two uniformly moving atoms initially prepared in two kinds of maximally entangled states, i.e., $|A\rangle$ and $|S\rangle$, as shown in Fig.~\ref{f1}.
+We find that, as the two-atom system evolves, their concurrence decreases monotonously and finally decays to zero in the infinite time limit both for the $\kappa$-deformed and Minkowski spacetime cases.
+However, we note that, although the spacetime deformation parameter $\kappa$ is relatively large, the atomic concurrence curve in the $\kappa$-deformed spacetime with an LDP still does not overlap with that in the Minkowski spacetime case, which is different from those shown in Fig.~\ref{R1-2} for two static atoms.
 This result originates from the influence of atomic velocity.
-Moreover, we also find that as the velocity of the atoms increases the difference between the entanglement dynamics in $\kappa$-deformed spacetime and that in Minkowski spacetime becomes more distinct.
-For the initial sates, $|A\rangle$ and $|S\rangle$, their evolution responds to the interatomic distance behave differently.
-In the former case, the entanglement decreases with increase of the interatomic distance, while in the latter case the entanglement increases as the interatomic distance increases.
-It means that the symmetry of atomic entangled state may play a very important role in distinguishing the two universes with the entanglement dynamics.
+Moreover, we find that as the velocity of the atoms increases, the difference in the entanglement dynamics between $\kappa$-deformed and Minkowski spacetimes becomes more distinct.
+For the initial sates, i.e., $|A\rangle$ and $|S\rangle$, their evolution responds differently to the interatomic distance.
+In $|A\rangle$, the entanglement decreases with the increase in the interatomic distance, while in $|S\rangle$, the entanglement increases with the increase in the interatomic distance.
+This finding indicates that the symmetry of the atomic entangled state may play an important role in distinguishing the two universes with the entanglement dynamics.